KDE/cutehmi/tools/cutehmi.console.0/README.md

 The motiviation behind this tool is to make it possible to conveniently set up or configure an extenision, in situations, when no
 GUI is available.
 Creating a schema of a database is an example use case.

+## Limitations

+Except the obvious limitation like inability to represent GUI features or deficiencies of current version, Console may have troubles with extensions that use threads.
+As it does not provide dedicated output window nor customized input, such extensions may produce glitches.